FabricMC/fabric/README.md

 modImplementation("net.fabricmc.fabric-api:fabric-api:FABRIC_API_VERSION")
 ```

-Alternatively, modules from Fabric API can be specified individually as shown below:
+Alternatively, modules from Fabric API can be specified individually as shown below (including module jar to your mod jar):

 ### Groovy DSL